Sábado Gigante: The car games, a.k.a. "Final de Automóvil"

+Throughout its run, the final segment of the show was always a contest where one of the finalists (chosen from those consisting of winners of that episode's games and competitions as well as select members of the audience) have a chance to win a new car prize (there has been one instance where a car was not a prize for an episode, during the 50th anniversary episode, where the prize was $50,000 in cash).
+In 2000 and from 2005 to 2009, another car prize (usually from a different manufacturer) was offered at the end of the first hour of the show, while the show's final episode had three contests for cars during each hour, all with a guaranteed winner.

-Throughout the show's run on Univision, a disclaimer said by either Don Francisco, Javier Romero or one of the co-presenters precedes the car games by stating: "Any contestant that wishes to win the car must participate in the car games in-person.
+Before each car game is played in the Univision version, a disclaimer said by either Don Francisco, Javier Romero or one of the co-presenters precedes the car games by stating: "Any contestant that wishes to win the car must participate in the car games in-person.
 Neither Sábado Gigante or Univision ask for money in exchange for prizes, if you receive a call asking for money in exchange for a prize [from someone claiming to be on behalf of Univision or Sábado Gigante], please call the corresponding authorities." while the same disclaimer is shown on-screen at the end of the program.
 A similar disclaimer is also used for the Chilean version of Gigante hosted by Don Francisco's daughter, Vivi.
-Contestants must be 18 and older to compete for the car, while there have been instances that a contestant’s younger family member (often their children/grandchildren) would participate alongside them.
+Contestants must be 18 and older to compete for the car, while there have been instances that a contestant's younger family member (often their children/grandchildren) would participate alongside them.
 It has been revealed that the winning contestants have to wait 30 days for their cars to be delivered to them and that the actual car varied from the one shown in the program.